sofislas05/learning-log-summer-2025/week 2.md

 ## Day 4:
 I went back to the UAT issue and worked more deeply with the .prod versions of the dockerfile and docker compose.
 I learned that they used CloudFlare pages to deploy the website, so I got the environment ready to test this new feature.
 That day, I continued reviewing my changes from Ideal and followed some suggestions to make the code cleaner.
+That day, I continued working with Clau's Kitchen, added new button effects, and also added other pages to the website.
+I did not show my mom any of these changes because I meant to be a surprise.

+## Day 5:
+Finally FriYAY!
+This week has been full of headaches, cough, and lots of learning too.
+I also enjoyed working remotely, since my dog was next to me the whole time.
+On Friday, I started working on a new issue that they assigned to me from Ideal.
+This time, it was easy; I had to research and write Ideal's contributing guidelines.
+After reading and writing a lot, I presented my changes to Profe Ale and had the day off to continue working on my personal project, which I shared with Profe Ale.
+I continued with Clau's Kitchen, adding the recipe posts and also correcting the functionality of some buttons and links.